The FIDA Discussion: Opportunity or Setback for the Future of European Finance?

 While DORA presents challenges for financial institutions, it ultimately enhances their digital resilience, offering long-term advantages.
 But what does this regulation entail?
 What specific actions are required of financial service providers?
 The mandates can be categorized into several key areas:

-DORA mandates that financial institutions must report specific IT incidents to the supervisory authority, BaFin.
+DORA mandates that financial institutions report specific IT incidents to the supervisory authority, BaFin.
 These incidents can range from cyberattacks to critical system failures.
-To facilitate effective oversight, incidents must be classified based on their severity and potential consequences.
+Furthermore, incidents must be classified based on their severity and potential consequences. - Enhancing Third-Party Relationships

 Financial institutions need to strengthen their relationships with external service providers by ensuring that these providers adhere to stringent security standards.
 Contracts with third parties must clearly outline cybersecurity requirements and establish protocols for incident response.